YugTRana/Practice/README.md

 # Practice
-This is my first repository !! i am make a change in this.
+This is my first repository
+i am make a change in this. i am delete this